Think How to Think: Mitigating Overthinking with Autonomous Difficulty Cognition in Large Reasoning Models: Experiments

-\paragraph{Models.} We conducted experiments on DeepSeek-R1-Distilled-Qwen-2.5 series~\cite{guo2025deepseek}, including models with sizes of 7B/14B/32B.
-During data construction, the adopted Short-CoT model corresponds Qwen2.5-7B/14B/32B~\cite{yang2024qwen2}.
-They serve as $\theta_L$ and $\theta_S$ in Sec.~\ref{sec:stage_1} respectively.
+\textbf{Models.} We do experiments on Long-CoT models, including DeepSeek-R1-Distilled-Qwen-2.5-7B/14B/32B and -Llama-8B~\cite{guo2025deepseek}.
+During data construction, the adopted Short-CoT model are Qwen2.5-7B/14B/32B~\cite{qwen2025qwen25technicalreport} and Llama-3.1-8B-Instruct~\shortcite{grattafiori2024llama3herdmodels}.
+They are $\theta_L$ and $\theta_S$, respectively.